 CBS still owned Fender and the management was under pressure to create a lower cost model and make changes in production to regain the company market share.
 This change required production to move manufacturing to Japan where labor costs and resources were much cheaper.

-Fender eliminated the angled cord jack.
-This eliminated further body routing.
-The cord jack was now on the pickguard replacing the middle pickup tone control.
 The pickguard was supported by 12 screws around the perimeter, which aided for support of the top mounted jack.

 Fender’s management was so impressed that they took him aside and asked that he not show his guitar to any other people at the show.
 On the spot, they agreed to finish 300 instruments with Johansen’s finish.